-Sign up now for the next Kids Sensory Music Cafe performance on 31 March.
+Sign up now for a Kids Sensory Music Cafe performance

 Music is especially powerful for young children because it supports their learning and development.
 Listening to and making music is both a logical and creative activity that uses both sides of the brain and helps children build important neural connections and learn valuable numeracy, literacy and emotional skills.

 However, for children with disability, attending live performances can be challenging.
 That’s why we partnered with Sydney Opera House to create the Kids Sensory Music Café and help break down those barriers.
 Here, children experience the magic of live music performance for the first time and enjoy all the benefits it brings.